The new Morialta Conservation Park Playground is ready for play, and it’s pretty amazing.

-Editor’s Note [2 September 2017] – due to the rain and the fact that some of the grounds of the playspace are not fully completed, there is a lot of mud.
-Be prepared to get dirty if you visit while it’s been raining.
+Editor’s Note – If it’s been raining there may be mud.
+Be prepared to get dirty especially if you play in the creek as well.
 We would recommend wearing gumboots and taking spare clothes and a towel.

 There’s plenty of scope for children to use their imagination with the structures, and there are lots of little surprises to look out for (eg. look out for the secret tunnel if you get swallowed into the snake’s belly).
 It’s a wonderful space for exploring and of course the creek is just nearby for more nature play.
 The walk to the First Falls waterfall is an easy family friendly hike – the path is stroller friendly too.